Do you know a child who loves to build and create? Here’s a great collection of creative gifts for kids that inspire imaginative play.

-DIY Kits as Gifts
+Creative DIY Kits as Gifts for Kids

-You can put together these kits with items you already have or items you can purchase easily at hardware store and toy store.
+You can put these kits together with items you already have or items you can purchase easily at hardware store and toy store.
 (Great for last minute shopping!)

 Outside Science Kit

-- Bug House for catching/observing bugs and then releasing them
+- Bug House: for catching/observing bugs and then releasing them